pikulbrita/notes/README.md

 # 2023-12-01
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clear, correct, and maintainable code first, and only optimize when profiling indicates a specific bottleneck.

+# 2023-12-02
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's often better to write clear, simple code first and optimize only when necessary.